tibs/markup-history/markup-history-extended-notes.rst

    \bye

-And example from the first edition of the aforementioned fanzine (before I switched from |LaTeX| back to |TeX|):
+And an example from the first issue of the aforementioned fanzine (before I switched from |LaTeX| back to |TeX|):

 .. code:: TeX